wp-plugins/wcp-contact-form/readme.txt

 == Description ==

-With the help of our plugin you can add an easy-to-setup contact form for the page of your site.
+With the help of our plugin you can add an easy-to-setup contact form for the page or sidebar of your site.
 It's fully customizable, adjustable and ideally works as:

 * Contact form for corporate site or a personal blog;
 * Form of offline order in promotional catalog;